jlparkI/mix_T/README.md

 # mix_T

-Mixtures of multivariate Student's T distributions are widely used for clustering data that may contain outliers, but scipy and scikit-learn do not at present offer classes for fitting Student's T mixtures.
+Mixtures of multivariate Student's t distributions are widely used for clustering data that may contain outliers, but scipy and scikit-learn do not at present offer classes for fitting Student's t mixture models.
 This package provides classes
 for:

 1) Modeling / clustering a dataset using a finite mixture of multivariate Student's